shann592/portfolio-site/README.md

 - Tailwind CSS: A utility-first CSS framework for rapid UI development.
 - Framer Motion: Used for smooth route animations.
 - Email.js SDK: Enables emailing functionality directly from the app.
+- Toast notification with react-toastify.
+- react-hook-form for form handling.

 ## Getting Started